-- Module A: Language and Texts in Context a focus on comprehension, language analysis and developing students personal, critical and creative responses. - Module B: Close Study of Text students develop understanding, knowledge and appreciation of a substantial literary text. - Module C: Texts and Society students explore, analyse, respond to and compose a selection of texts that are commonly encountered in society.
+- ♦ Module A:- Read to Write Transition to Senior English. - Module B: Close Study of Text students develop understanding, knowledge and appreciation of a substantial literary text. - ♦ Module C: Texts and Society students explore, analyse, respond to and compose a selection of texts that are commonly encountered in society.